mpellegrin/tobehost-panel/README.md

 So, let's reboot this.
 Make a web panel with a CMS (Drupal), default Debian packages, and a configuration management (Puppet), for an end-to-end ease of use and administration.

-Let's do make what panels like ISPConfig of Vitualmin do, but simpler, adapted to a moderation workflow, and easy to install.
+Let's do make what panels like ISPConfig or Vitualmin do, but simpler, adapted to a moderation workflow, and easy to install.

 ## What this repository will contain